WOKEWeekly/woke/doc/api-index.md

 This page documents the application programming interface (API), defining the URL endpoints and resources of #WOKEWeekly services.

+Note that the requests and responses are only examples.
+Their purpose is to show the structure (fields and data types) of the data to be sent and returned.

 - [Sessions API](#sessions-api)
 - [Candidates API](#candidates-api)
 - [Topics API](#topics-api)